 Transfarm 4.0 pays much attention to dissemination through different communication channels.
 The Twitter account and LinkedIn page are really active and help build an informed precision farming community.
 Now, a project leaflet has been prepared as a further channel of dissemination.
 It has been designed in English and then translated in the other five languages spoken within the consortium, i.e. German, Hungarian, Italian, Polish and Slovenian.

 Be ready to meet farmers, industrial players, policy-makers and experts at the seminar on Precision Farming hosted by Transfarm's partners Linz Center of Mechatronics and Francisco Josephinum in Linz on 4 December 2019.

 Ten partners from 5 European countries (Austria, Hungary, Italy, Poland and Slovenia) gathered for the first time on 4-5 June 2019 in Conegliano, in the heart of the Prosecco region in Veneto, to kick-start the project.
-Transfarm 4.0 is a three years initiative.
-Its objective is to promote the uptake of precision agriculture in Central European countries.
+Transfarm 4.0's objective is to promote the uptake of precision agriculture in Central European countries.

 total budget (Mil.€)